PurdueECE264/2018SpringProblems/HW04/grading/README.md

     for n in $(NAMES); do ./pe04 $(FILE) -s $$n; done &> student_search.txt diff -i -w student_search.txt expected_search.txt
 ```
-If the output is different, you fail this test.
+If the output is different, you fail this test.<br>
 5. argc, argv (10 points)
 ```bash
 	./pe04 &>> student_argc.txt